Leadwerks/Benchmarks/README.md

 This test evaluates the engine's efficiency when managing and culling large numbers of instanced objects.
 A single box is instanced to form a 48x48x48 grid of 110,592 objects).
 It is possible to perform occlusion culling on the GPU (see chapter four in *Game Engine Gems 3*) but we specifically want to test the speed of the frustum culling performed on the CPU.
 To verify that culling is being performed, both engines have a free-look camera implemented.

 ## Results ##

+All tests are performed with an Nvidia GEForce 2060 GPU.

 ## Conclusion ##